Acacia peuce

 Acacia peuce, commonly known as Birdsville wattle, waddy, waddi, or waddy-wood, is a tree species that is endemic to central Australia.

-The Arunda peoples know the tree as Aratara, the Pitta Pitta know it as Kurriyapiri and Red Ochre Father while the lower Arrernte know it as Arripar.
+The Arrernte peoples know the tree as Aratara, the Pitta Pitta know it as Kurriyapiri and "Red Ochre Father", while the lower Arrernte know it as Arripar.

 Description

-The glabrous tree grows up to 15 to 18 m high, with short horizontal branches and pendulous branchlets covered in needle-like phyllodes adapted for the arid dry climate.
-It has a distinctive habit more similar to a sheoak or a conifer.
+The glabrous tree grows up to 15 to 18 m high, with short horizontal branches and pendulous branchlets covered in needle-like phyllodes adapted for the arid climate.
+It has a distinctive habit more similar to that of a sheoak or a conifer.

-The wood is extremely hard and dense with dark purple coloured heartwood.
+The wood is extremely hard and dense with dark purple-coloured heartwood.
 The trunk and branches are covered with a fibrous grey-brown bark.